makesime/petalmon/README.md

 # Petalmon: A Pokemon Ruby on Rails App

-This is a basic Ruby on Rails app made for PetalMD
+This is a basic Ruby on Rails app

 ## Overview
 Project is created with: